The Bankrate promise

 First, assess your home and think about what you might want to change or fix.
 (The inspection report will be a big help here.)
 If you haven’t already, start building a home improvement fund for these projects, and set aside separate funds to cover unexpected repairs, too.

 As time goes on, keep an eye on the housing market, and especially mortgage rates.
 If home values are rising, you might consider tapping your home’s equity in a cash-out refinance or with a home equity line of credit (HELOC) or home equity loan.
 If interest rates have fallen, refinancing to a lower rate could save you money.
 Of course, weigh the pros and cons of each of these options.
-Even if a lower-rate environment, the math on a refinance doesn’t always work out positively.
+Even in a lower-rate environment, the math on a refinance doesn’t always work out positively.

-Depending on the terms of your loan and how your finances change, you might also want to reevaluate your mortgage payment schedule, such as making extra payments or paying off your mortgage early.
+Depending on the terms of your loan and how your finances change, you might also want to reevaluate your mortgage payment schedule and explore making extra payments or paying off your mortgage early.
 Consider your goals and whether there are other financial moves you could be making before focusing on a payoff.
 If you do decide to prepay, talk to your lender beforehand to ensure the extra payments are going to the loan principal, not interest, and you won’t come up against any early payment fees.